rumpelrausch/vue-localid/README.md

 # vue-localid
-Vue plugin to implement component scoped tag IDs.
+Vue plugin to implement component scoped element IDs.

 # Use of IDs in Vue components
 Sometimes you want or need IDs in your Vue components.